Flying with a Concussion

 In most cases, you can fly with a concussion—but only once a doctor has confirmed that it’s safe for you to do so.

 Flying too soon after a head injury can increase the risk of complications.
-Changes in cabin pressure, altitude, and physical stress during travel can potentially make your symptoms worse, especially if serious issues like a brain bleed or skull fracture are present.
+Changes in cabin pressure, altitude, and physical stress during travel can potentially make your symptoms worse, especially if serious issues like a brain bleed or skull fracture are present, so you should not fly unless it is absolutely necessary.

 You should only fly with a concussion if the following conditions are met: